 For full restoration of any radio, we must evaluate it in advance and prepare a written statement of work.
 The statement with pricing will be sent prior to any work and remain in affect for 90 days.

-If you radio is a large console, once we have agreed on a price and our willing to work on your console.
+If you radio is a large console, once we have agreed on a price and our willingness to work on your console.
 We recommend you send only the chassis and speaker.
 On average, repair jobs cost anywhere from $150 to $500.
-We will take on any set that has not been crushed or submerged and has all it original parts.
+This process may also require high quality photos to assess the repair process. f We will take on any set that has not been crushed or submerged and has all it original parts.
 We do not repair vintage automobile radios nor do we do transistor radios.

 Complete radio restoration is available but on a case by case basis and will be negotiated prior to agreement of the scope of work.
 Please contact me prior to shipping anything.

 We are not responsible for what happens to your radio in transit to us.
 I would suggest you ensure it for replacement cost.
 We will ship it back to you insured for the amount of the service unless you specify otherwise.

 John O'Brien The Radio Repair Guy.
 Thanks John for the Pictures.